A Practical Guide to PID Controller Implementation: Digital PID implementation

 \section{Digital PID implementation}

 To implement the controller in a computer, \cref{eq:pidTimeDomain} must be converted to a discrete time version.
 The principle of discrete time sampling is explained in this section.
 Both the integral and the derivative parts of the PID controller must be approximated for the conversion.
-There are two alternative implementations of the PID controller: the positional form and the incremental form, \cite{clarke1984pid}.
+There are two alternative implementations of the PID controller: the positional form and the incremental form \citep{clarke1984}.
 Both will be described in the following.
 The positional form is more intuitive, but the incremental form has important practical advantages.
 The implementation presented in this paper will be based on a combination of the two to exploit the advantages of each form.
 The naming of variables and parameters in this implementation is based on the standard form described in \cref{eq:pidTimeDomain} where $u(t)$ is the control signal and $e(t)=r(t)-y(t)$ is the control error, that is, the difference between the setpoint $r(t)$ and the measured process variable $y(t)$.
 The basic control loop is depicted in \cref{fig:BasicLoop}.
 Note that setpoint $r(t)$ and process variable $y(t)$ enter the PID block instead of control error $e(t)$.
 The reason for this depiction will become apparent in the following sections.

 The parameters of the PID controller in \cref{eq:pidTimeDomain} are controller gain $K$, integral time $T_i$, and derivative time $T_d$.
+Our implementation uses the representation

-The equation for the PID controller can be written in several different forms.
-We have chosen the linear parameterisation of \cref{eq:posForm1}, with parameters $k_p=K$, $k_i=K/T_i$, and $k_d=K\ T_d$, since it is more general in the sense that it allows for $T_i=0$ in \cref{eq:pidTimeDomain} without causing a division-y-zero error.
-If other forms are preferred, such as the series implementation \citep{ast+haggISA2006}, the implementation codes presented in this paper can be easily adapted.
+with parameters $k_p=K$, $k_i=K/T_i$, and $k_d=K T_d$, since it is more general in the sense that it allows for $T_i=0$ in \cref{eq:pidTimeDomain} without causing a division-by-zero error.
+If other forms are preferred, such as the series implementation \citep{astrom+2006}, the implementation codes presented in this paper can be easily adapted.